jonmiles/bootstrap-treeview/README.md

 ## Data Structure

-In order to define the hierarchical structure of the tree it's necessary to provide a nested array of JavaScript objects.
+In order to define the hierarchical structure needed for the tree it's necessary to provide a nested array of JavaScript objects.

 Example